Root Rot

 Hence it is a member of a species complex (with 4 species in Europe and likely 5 species in the US), it can be confused with other members of the complex.

-H. irregulare also grows on pines (Pinus spp.) and it can be just as big as H. annosum, but it has smaller pores (7 per mm) than H. annosum (which normally has 4–5 per mm).
+H. irregulare also grows on Pines (Pinus spp.) and it can be just as big as H. annosum, but it has smaller pores (7 per mm) than H. annosum (which normally has 4–5 per mm).

-H. abietinum grows on fir (Abies spp.), and it has much wider pores (2–3 per mm) than H. annosum (4–5 per mm).
+H. abietinum grows on Firs (Abies spp.), and it has much wider pores (2–3 per mm) than H. annosum (4–5 per mm).

 We are not aware of the existence of these species from other areas in Europe other than the Mediterranean region, but it doesn’t mean they are absent from the British Isles.